Union Springs Academy

 Union Springs Academy is a private, co-ed Seventh-day Adventist prep school in Union Springs in Cayuga County, New York.
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.
-At USA the acceptance rate is about 95 percent, leaving the population of the student body to about seventy students.
-Over sixty percent of the school is involved in music, arts, and sports.
-The graduation rate at Union Springs Academy is 90 percent.
-Students from Union Springs Academy have been known to go to universities around the United States and the world.
-The teacher-to-student ratio is about 4:1, so every student is helped equally and fairly.
 The academy was started in 1921 when the Seventh-day Adventist church purchased the buildings and land from the Seminary of Friends.